 - How the app responds to a complete range of touch-gestures

-Testing: Android Emulators vs Real Devices
+Testing with Android Emulators and Real Android Devices

 In CI/CD pipelines, developers execute tests on code before committing changes to a branch.
 After some quick unit testing within the IDE, functional and instrumentation testing take precedence.